 australia.gov.au is regularly updated to give you the latest Coronavirus news, updates and advice from government agencies across Australia.

-Stay informed, download the official government “Coronavirus Australia” app in the Apple App Store or Google Play, or join our WhatsApp channel on iOS or Android.
+Stay informed, download the official government “Coronavirus Australia” app in the Apple App Store or Google Play, or join the WhatsApp channel on iOS or Android.

 The COVIDSafe app speeds up contacting people exposed to coronavirus (COVID-19).
 This helps health officials support and protect you, your friends and family.
 The app is available from the Apple App Store and Google Play.